 Our net dollar retention rate measures our ability to increase revenue across our existing customer base through expansion of users and products associated with a customer as offset by our churn and contraction in the number of users and products associated with a customer.
 To calculate net dollar retention rate as of a particular date, we first determine "Entering ARR," which is ARR from the population of our customers as of 12 months prior to the end of the reporting period.
 We then calculate the "Ending ARR," which is ARR from the same set of customers as of the end of the reporting period.
 We then divide the Ending ARR by the Entering ARR to arrive at our net dollar retention rate.
-Ending ARR includes upsells, cross-sells, and renewals during the measurement period and is net of any contraction or attrition over this period.
+Ending ARR includes upsells, cross-sells, renewals and renewals expansion as a result of acquisitions during the measurement period and is net of any contraction or attrition over this period.

-We define ARR as the sum total of subscription revenue we would contractually expect to recognize over the next 12 months from all customers at a point in time, assuming no increases, reductions, or cancellations in their subscriptions.
+We define ARR as the sum total of subscription, software license, and maintenance revenue we would contractually expect to recognize over the next 12 months from all customers at a point in time, assuming no increases, reductions, or cancellations in their subscriptions, subscriptions, and assuming that revenues are recognized ratably over the term of the contract.
 For monthly subscriptions, we take the recurring revenue run-rate of such subscriptions for the last month of the period and multiply it by 12 to get to ARR.
 While monthly subscribers as a group have historically maintained or increased their subscriptions over time, there is no guarantee that any particular customer on a monthly subscription will renew its subscription in any given month, and therefore the calculation of ARR for these monthly subscriptions may not accurately reflect revenue to be received over a 12-month period from such customers, and net dollar retention rate may reflect a higher rate than the actual rate if customers on monthly subscriptions choose not to renew during the course of the 12 months.
-Monthly subscriptions represented 18%^{16%} and 21%^{19%} of ARR as of September 30, 2023 March 31, 2024 and 2022, 2023, respectively.
+Monthly subscriptions represented 16% 15% and 19% of ARR as of March 31, 2024 June 30, 2024 and 2023, respectively.
 The net dollar retention rate for customers on monthly contracts has generally been lower than our overall net dollar retention rate.
 In addition, as part of our regular review of customer data that includes reviewing customers purchasing our products via resellers so we can properly attribute them as end customers, we may make adjustments that could impact the calculation of net dollar retention rate.

-Our net dollar retention rate was 108%^{106%} as of September 30, 2023.
-On constant currency basis, our net dollar retention rate was 106% March 31, 2024, which was a decrease from 107% as of September 30, 2022 March 31, 2023 primarily due to lower expansion within existing customers driven by macroeconomic pressures.
+Our net dollar retention rate was 106% as of March 31, 2024 June 30, 2024, which was a decrease from 107% 108% as of March 31, 2023 June 30, 2023 primarily due to lower expansion within existing customers driven by macroeconomic pressures, pressures, partially offset by the addition of Device42.
 We expect our net dollar retention rate could fluctuate in future periods due to a number of factors, including, but not limited to, difficult macroeconomic conditions, our expected growth, the level of penetration within our customer base, our ability to upsell and cross-sell products to existing customers, and our ability to retain our customers.